hygull/node-pandas/README.md

 # node-pandas

-An npm package that incorporates minimal features of python pandas.
+An npm package that incorporates minimal features of python [pandas](https://pandas.pydata.org/).

 ![npm](https://img.shields.io/npm/v/node-pandas.svg?label=node-pandas) ![NPM](https://img.shields.io/npm/l/node-pandas.svg)

+> You can also have a look at this colorful documentation at [https://hygull.github.io/node-pandas/](https://hygull.github.io/node-pandas/).
+>
 > **Note:** Currently, this package is in development.
 More methods/functions/attributes will be added with time.
 >
 >For now (using v1.0.0), you can